mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-03-alexkaessner-portrait.md

 tags: [portrait, illustration, Paper by 53]
 ---

 PaperFaces portrait of [@alexkaessner](http://twitter.com/alexkaessner).
 On occasion, I'll attempt a more detailed portrait that actually includes an eye, a nose, or a mouth.
-It's easier to fake being an artist when you only half to draw half...
+It's easier to fake being an artist when you only half to draw half…

 {% include paperfaces-boilerplate-2.html %}